 Should you have any questions regarding canceling or withdrawing from a course or the University, please contact Wildcat Central at 325-674-2300.

-Should you have any questions regarding cancelling or withdrawing from a course or the University, please contact our Online Student Services team at 855-219-7300.
+Should you have any questions regarding cancelling or withdrawing from a course or the University, please contact our Online Student Success team at 855-219-7300.

 I. Withdrawing from a Course